 Frogs in Central and South American Cultures

 The Aztecs and Mayans told tales of an aquatic creature called Tlaltecuhtli.
-While some say that she was a giant alligator or crocodile, other describe her as toad or frog deity.
+While some say that she was a giant alligator or crocodile, other describe her as a frog deity.
 Tlaltecuhtli was always hungry and she even had extra mouths on her elbows and knees.
 In fact, she demanded human sacrifice.

 The two gods, Tezcatlipoca and Quetzalcoatl, feared her power.
 So, they transformed themselves into giant serpents to battle her.
 In the battle, they split her in two and threw half of her body into the cosmos and the other into the sea.